d-krupke/cpsat-primer/building_an_optimization_api.md

     return db_connection.list_jobs()
 ```

-### Including the Router and Running the Application

 The router is included in the FastAPI application with a specific prefix, and
 the application is set up to run with Uvicorn when executed as a script.